 It’s easy to go over the top with your skincare.
 When you over-cleanse, over-exfoliate, over-moisturise and over-feed, your skin can overreact and become sensitive, inflamed, oily, or spotty.

 Treat your skin like it’s a delicate fabric that requires gentle, thoughtful care.
 Switching to organic natural skincare is a big step in the right direction.
+You can also use natural concealers for your skin type.

 Thinking SPF is only for summer